gli00001/DuplicatedBugFinder/README.md

 ```
 BASE64ENCODED="eHl6OjEyMw=="
 ```
-   #### you can get the Base64Encoded from [online tool](https://www.base64encode.org) after inputting "xyz:123", assuming 'xyz' is your username and '123' is the password
+   #### Base64Encoded from "xyz:123", assuming 'xyz' is your username and '123' is the password, local Postman client can generate that value for you

 ```
 JIRA_HOSTNAME="www.dummySoFiJira.com" # I will be surprised if you ask me for the real value, (⌐■_■)